hyperledger-labs/sawtooth-healthcare/README.md

 ## Smart Contract (Transaction Processor)

-Heart of the app - custom module deployed into blcokchain which validates and handles data transfers.
+Heart of the app - custom module deployed into blockchain which validates and handles data transfers.

 ## Command Line Client (CLI)